Mariners taking shot at another veteran reliever, sign Matt Andriese

-HOUSTON — Can Matt Andriese become another success story like Paul Sewald, Drew Steckenrider or J.T.
-Chargois?
+HOUSTON — Can Matt Andriese become another success story, like Paul Sewald, Drew Steckenrider or JT Chargois?

-That’s their hope in signing the veteran right-handed reliever to a Major League contract on Sunday afternoon, adding him to the active roster and optioning right-hander Robert Dugger back to Class AAA Tacoma.
+That’s the Mariners’ hope in signing the veteran right-handed reliever to a contract Sunday, adding him to the active roster and optioning right-hander Robert Dugger back to Class AAA Tacoma.

-The Mariners success in finding veteran relievers with MLB experience, offering input to their pitching plan and providing opportunities to work, has been a major reason why their bullpen ins one of the best in baseball, the team has a 67-58 record and is still in the race for the wild card.
+The Mariners’ success in finding veteran relievers with MLB experience, offering input to their pitching plan and providing opportunities to work, has been a major reason why their bullpen is one of the best in baseball, the team has a 67-58 record and is still in the race for the wild card.

-Sewald and Steckenrider both pitched valuable innings in Sunday’s win.
-Andriese, who was in uniform, didn’t pitch in Seattle’s 6-3 win in 11 innings.
-The Mariners are hoping to give him a bit of a soft landing since he hasn’t pitched since Aug.
-14 for the Red Sox’s Class AAA affiliate on his rehab assignment
+Sewald and Steckenrider both pitched valuable innings in the victory Sunday.
+Andriese, who was in uniform, didn’t pitch in Seattle’s 6-3 victory in 11 innings.
+The Mariners are hoping to give him a bit of a soft landing because he hasn’t pitched since Aug.
+14 for the Red Sox’s Class AAA affiliate on his rehab assignment.

-“He has not pitched a lot here recently,” manager Scott Servais said before Sunday’s game.
+“He has not pitched a lot here recently,” Seattle manager Scott Servais said before the game Sunday.
 “So I would like to give him at least one low leverage inning if we can, but you never know how a game is going to work out.”

-Hamstring tendinitis had kept him on the injured list for the last six weeks and he’d recently made three rehab appearances before being designated for assignment on August 17.
+Hamstring tendinitis had kept him on the injured list the past six weeks and he’d recently made three rehab appearances before being designated for assignment Aug.
+17.

 “We’ve seen him at different stops along the way,” Servais said.
 “He does have experience.
-He’s been starter and been a reliever.
+He’s been a starter and been a reliever.
 He’ll fit in our bullpen.
 He’s a guy that has a really good changeup.
 That’s kind of been his pitch.
 And he’ll work off that.
 He has done a number of different roles in the bullpen.
 He was dealing with a little bit of a hamstring injury and was trying to work his way back from that when Boston decided to let him go.”

 “I think it’s a really good pickup for us,” Servais said.
 “The fact that he does have experience and he’s pitched in multiple roles in the past will really help us going forward.”